mmarcincin/HB-DRM-free-bulk-downloader/README.md

 start RUN.bat to launch the script for editing the script itself open HB-books_download.ps1 in notepad (or notepad++,etc...)

-If the window closes fast after starting RUN.bat (or it doesn't show on startup when using that option):
+If the window closes fast after starting RUN.bat, follow these steps:
 1. Go to any folder (file explorer) and choose file > open windows powershell >
    > open windows powershell as administrator.
 2. In the Windows PowerShell window type: get-ExecutionPolicy.